Serious about streamlining your hiring efforts? Then hear us out on why you NEED an applicant tracking system (ATS).

 How candidates can make an ATS friendly resume?

 When your resume is ATS-friendly, the chances of it being seen by recruiters significantly improve.

-To avoid this, go for a simple and minimal structure without any complex components.
+To avoid this, go for a simple, minimal structure without complex components.

-For readability, it’s best to use traditional ATS-friendly fonts like Arial, Calibri, or Times New Roman.
+It’s best to use traditional ATS-friendly fonts like Arial, Calibri, or Times New Roman for readability.